adepierre/Botcraft/README.md

 ## To-do list

 It's only a free time project, but there are still a lot of things to do!
-Right now the only usecase is an AFK bot to keep chunks loaded with almost 0% usage of CPU/GPU.
-The next step is to add more functionalities like entities handling/rendering, attacking, crafting...
-Everything needed to automate more tasks in survival vanilla Minecraft!
+I sometimes work on stuff when I need them or when there is something I'd like to learn.
+Don't expect a detailed roadmap.

-There are also some minor improvements to existing features that might be useful:
+There are also some minor improvements to existing features that could be done, but I'm not sure how at the moment:
 - Improve scafholding/ladder physics (the player can't climb the ladders)
 - Improve pathfinding with real colliders (the pathfinding considers every solid block as box of size 1 but the collisions are computed with the real shapes which lead to bad situations, for example with fences)